JohnMealy23/education/javascript_glossary.md

 ## Example

-We've gone over strings, arrays and objests now.
+We've gone over strings, arrays and objects now.
 At this point, maybe it would help to have an example of how they all might be used together.

 One place you might find all of these types together would be in a bulletpoint list.
 Here's a bulletpoint list we can use as an example: